-The application period for 2018 grants is now closed.
+The application period for 2019 grants is now open.

 ACTRI Mission: The mission of ACTRI is to create an environment that advances health care through interactions between basic scientists, clinical investigators, community physicians, and patients.
 We intend to address the barriers that inhibit productivity and rapid translation of research progress into new therapies, and the dissemination of these new therapies to patients served by UC San Diego Health, as well as those served by community providers.

 The ATRI Community Engagement Unit: The Community Engagement Unit of ACTRI promotes relationships between the university and community partners, practitioners and the general public to foster mutually-beneficial research endeavors.
 A broad and diverse group of agencies form partnerships with ACTRI: community clinics, community-based organizations that represent different cultural and ethnic groups, local governments, neighborhood collaborations, and agencies that represent people who share a common disease or disorder (e.g., Epilepsy Foundation of San Diego, American Lung Association, etc.).

 The Mission of the Community Engagement Unit is to: